I really get a kick out of doing little things that will pay big dividends.

 I remember a battery charger I had about 15 years ago and how miserable the batteries were.
 I had to recharge them just about every day.
 Thankfully, the technology has advanced quite a bit and if you use a lot of batteries, they can be a very cost-effective investment.
 Energizer has a charger that charges AA/AAAs for under $14.

-I have to admit – I don’t like fluorescent light.
-I just enjoy the full spectrum a bit better, but if “a lightbulb is a lightbulb” to you, then you might be able to save a few bucks with some CFLs.
-From the numbers I have heard about CFLs, the average family can easily save over $100 a year by making the switch.
+I have to admit – I don’t like LED light.
+I just enjoy the full spectrum a bit better, but if “a lightbulb is a lightbulb” to you, then you might be able to save a few bucks with some LEDs.
+From the numbers I have heard about LEDs, the average family can save over $100 a year by making the switch.